keepthatworktoyourself/otter/README.md

 | `type`        | `Otter.Field.<FieldType>`               | Yes        | The [field type](#field-types).                                                                          |
 | `display_if`  | `<DisplayRule>`, `Array(<DisplayRule>)` |            | Show/hide this field based on the value(s) of its sibling(s).                                            |

 With `display_if` you can show or hide the field based on the value of one or more of its siblings.
-Each `DisplayRule` specifies the name of the sibling and a value. `Bool`, `Radio`, and `Select` sibling fields are supported.
+Each `DisplayRule` specifies the name of the sibling and a value.
 You can test against more than one sibling field using an array of multiple `DisplayRule` objects.

 ```js
 // display_if example: